brandonvfx/go-prompt/README.md

 go-prompt
 =========

-A prompt generator based on [powerline-shell](https://github.com/milkbikis/powerline-shell).
-It only supports bash right now because that is what I use.
+A prompt generator (bash only currently) based on [powerline-shell](https://github.com/milkbikis/powerline-shell).

 ![screenshot](https://raw.github.com/brandonvfx/go-prompt/master/screenshot.png)

 Why?
 ----

-I really like the powerline-shell prompt, I used it every day for almost a year.
-So when I was starting to learn Go I wanted my first *real* project to be something I used everyday and required learning a bunch of different things.
-So re-writing powerline-shell seemed like a *good* idea.
+I really like look and feel of the powerline-shell prompt and when I started to learn Go I wanted my first *real* project to be something I use everyday.
+So re-writing powerline-shell *seemed* like a *good* idea.

 Install